-5.2.4 Energy Consumption
+5.2.3 Energy Consumption

-The effect of the energy consumed by the WSN during the communication, computation, listening, active, and sleep status is studied for different network densities and the four approaches compared.
-Figures 8(a) and (b) illustrate the energy consumption for different network sizes and for $Lifetime{95}$ and $Lifetime{50}$.
-The results show that the PeCO protocol is the most competitive from the energy consumption point of view.
-As shown by both figures, PeCO consumes much less energy than the other methods.
+We studied the effect of the energy consumed by the WSN during the communication, computation, listening, active, and sleep status for different network densities and compared it for the four approaches.
+Figures 7(a) and (b) illustrate the energy consumption for different network sizes and for Lifetime 95 and Lifetime 50.
+The results show that our PeCO protocol is the most competitive from the energy consumption point of view.
+As shown in both figures, PeCO consumes much less energy than the three other methods.
 One might think that the resolution of the integer program is too costly in energy, but the results show that it is very beneficial to lose a bit of time in the selection of sensors to activate.
-Indeed the optimization program allows to reduce significantly the number of active sensors and also the energy consumption while keeping a good coverage level.
-Let us notice that the energy overhead when increasing network size is the lowest with PeCO.
+Indeed the optimization program allows to reduce significantly the number of active sensors and so the energy consumption while keeping a good coverage level.